 7. Decorate Their Office

-When I was on a semi-remote team, we once honored our boss by making a Zoom background that featured an inside joke.
+When I was on a team, we once honored our boss by making a Zoom background that featured an inside joke.
 It was a funny, festive, and totally free way to show some love even when we weren’t together.